google/proto-quic/src/tools/perf/docs/perf_bot_sheriffing.md

 ### Disabling Other Tests

-Non-telemetry tests are configured in [chromium.perf.json](https://code.google.com/p/chromium/codesearch#chromium/src/testing/buildbot/chromium.perf.json).
+Non-telemetry tests are configured in [chromium.perf.json](https://code.google.com/p/chromium/codesearch#chromium/src/testing/buildbot/chromium.perf.json) **But do not manually edit this file.**
+Update tools/perf/generate_perf_json.py to disable the test and rerun script to generate the new chromium.perf.json file.
 You can TBR any of the per-file OWNERS, but please do **not** submit with NOTRY=true.